A FATHER & DAUGHTER’S NEW SMILE

 NAYPYIDAW, MYANMAR | DECEMBER 2019

-A few months later, when Tawtar turned eight months, the family travelled to Naypyidaw, where she was finally scheduled for her surgery.
+A few months later, when Tawtar turned eight months old, the family travelled to the Smile Asia medical mission in Naypyidaw, where she was finally scheduled for her cleft surgery.
+During the same mission, the team also noticed Chan’s condition and offered him a chance for treatment too.

 Aye Tawtar before and after surgery